 All members of the Supervisory Board are independent within the meaning of the GCGC.
 None of the members of the Supervisory Board has a personal or business relationship with the company, the Executive Board, or a controlling shareholder.
 None of the members of the Supervisory Board has been a member of the Supervisory Board for more than five years.
 None of the members of the Supervisory Board has previously been on the Executive Board of the company.
 None of the members of the Supervisory Board are members of governing bodies or exercise advisory functions at significant competitors or hold any personal relationships with a significant competitor.

 For the performance of its duties, the Supervisory Board of JOST Werke AG established two committees:

 Members: Manfred Wennemer (Chair), Prof. Dr. Bernd Gottschalk, Rolf Lutz

 The Chairman of the Supervisory Board is also the Chairman of the Executive and Nomination Committee.

 Members: Jürgen Schaubel (Chair), Natalie Hayday, Klaus Sulzbach

-The remuneration of the members of the Executive Board and the Supervisory Board is proportionate to their duties and the responsibility assigned to them.
-The Executive Board’s remuneration system, as well as the compensations paid to the Executive and the Supervisory Board in fiscal year 2019, is presented in the Remuneration Report, which is printed in the chapter “Corporate Governance” in the 2019 annual report as part of the Group management report.
+The remuneration of the members of the Executive Board and Supervisory Board is proportionate to their duties and the responsibility assigned to them.
+The Executive Board’s remuneration system, as well as the compensations paid to the Executive and the Supervisory Board in fiscal year 2020 pursuant to Sections 289a (2), 285 No. 9 HGB in the version applicable according to Art.
+83 (1) EGHGB is presented in the Remuneration Report, which is printed in the chapter “Corporate Governance” in the 2020 Annual Group Report as part of the Group Management Report.

 In accordance with Section 111 (5) AktG, the Supervisory Board of JOST Werke AG set targets for the share of women on the Supervisory Board and Executive Board of JOST Werke AG.